Tag: Stock Research

 Stock Performance Overview

-• 1-Year Horizon: Over the past twelve months, the stock has outperformed the Nasdaq 100 by over 40%, buoyed by its inclusion in the S&P 500 on September 23, 2024.
+• 1-Year Performance: Over the past twelve months, the stock has outperformed the broader S&P 500, buoyed by the successful integration of Global Infrastructure Partners (GIP).

 Financial Performance